bharathithiruvengadam/math/research.md

 ---
 layout: default
 title: Research
-description: Mathematics is not about numbers, equations, computations, or algorithms: it is about understanding - William Paul Thurston
+description: What is mathematics?
+It is only a systematic effort of solving puzzles posed by nature. — Shakuntala Devi
 ---

 ### Research Interests